opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 * * *
 <br>

-# Hints:

-* Do not rename the .ova file extracted from the archive.

-How to use the IST OpenTox Virtual Appliance in VirtualBox

 # Troubleshooting

-Do these steps in order, i.e. the latter only if the former do not resolve the problem.
+* Do not rename the .ova file extracted from the archive before importing.

 - _Restart:_ Click `(Re)Start.sh` to start the application in case of non-responding services.
-Wait until the script window has closed.<br>
+Wait until the script window has closed.
+Note that respones can take some time, especially single predictions can take up to minutes, as descriptors need to be calculated, involving time consuming 3D calculations.<br>
-_Note_: Services are started automatically on startup.

 - _Shutdown:_ Click "System", "Shutdown" to terminate the machine.
-After shutdown, click "Run" again.<br>
-_Warning_: Do not power-off the machine without proper shutdown.
+After shutdown, click "Run" again. _Warning_: Do not power-off the machine without proper shutdown.